MaxLap/activerecord_where_assoc/README.md

 ### `#where_assoc_exists` & `#where_assoc_not_exists`

 Returns a new relation, which is the result of filtering the current relation based on if a record for the specified association of the model exists (or not).
-Conditions that the associated model must match to count as existing can also be specified.
+Conditions the associated model must match can can also be specified.

 ```ruby
 Post.where_assoc_exists(:comments, is_spam: true)